-For 40 years, St. Andrew’s Children’s Clinic has provided free, specialized medical care to children living in Mexico who cannot get the care or afford the care they need in their home country.
+For 41 years, St. Andrew’s Children’s Clinic has provided free, specialized medical care to children living in Mexico who cannot get the care or afford the care they need in their home country.
 The Clinic is held at St. Andrew’s Episcopal Church in Nogales, Arizona.

 Andrew’s Children’s Clinic,

-a non-denominational, non-profit organization, has a volunteer
+a non-denominational, non-profit organization, with a volunteer

 professional health care staff.
-The staff sees approximately 200-250
+The staff sees approximately 225-250

 children the first Thursday of each month except July.
 Every October, in